Ballina, County Mayo: Pre-history

 The Dolmen of the Four Maols is located on 'Primrose Hill' behind Ballina railway station.
-This Bronze Age cist is sometimes dated to c2,000 B.C. and is locally known as the 'Table of the Giants'.
+This Bronze Age cist is sometimes dated to ca. 2,000 BCE and is locally known as the 'Table of the Giants'.
 Legend suggests that the megalithic tomb is the burial place of the 'Four Maols' (from the Irish word maol meaning "bald") — four brothers who murdered Ceallach, a 7th-century bishop of Kilmoremoy.
 Hanged at Ardnaree, the "hill of executions", tradition says that their bodies were buried under the dolmen.
 The structure is approximately 5 feet high with three upright stones supporting the capstone.
 Nearby is a fourth supporting stone.

 Medieval period

 According to Encyclopædia Britannica, the first signs of settlement on the site of the town date from around 1375, when an Augustinian friary was founded.
 Belleek, now part of the town, predates the town's formation, and can be dated back to the 16th century.
 Ballina was founded as a garrison town in 1723 by O'Hara, Lord Tyrawley.